awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 + Availability Zone: If you purchased a Reserved Instance for a specific Availability Zone, you must launch the instance into the same Availability Zone\.
 If you purchased a regional Reserved Instance, you can launch your instance into any Availability Zone\.
 + Tenancy: The tenancy of your instance must match the tenancy of the Reserved Instance; for example, `dedicated` or `shared`\.
 For more information, see [Dedicated Instances](dedicated-instance.md)\.

-For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
 For examples of how Reserved Instances are applied to your running instances, see [How Reserved Instances Are Applied](apply_ri.md)\.

 You can use Amazon EC2 Auto Scaling or other AWS services to launch the On\-Demand Instances that use your Reserved Instance benefits\.
 For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/latest/userguide/WhatIsAutoScaling.html)\.